Still husband material? | Lý Đợi [1]

 Nguyễn Thị Phương Trâm, the blogger, poet, and translator, was born in 1971 in Phu Nhuan, Saigon, Vietnam.
 The pharmacist currently lives and works in Western Sydney, Australia.

-to begin a poem | Bùi Chát
+A footnote on a journey | Bùi Chát

 translation by Nguyễn Thị Phương Trâm